 Athletes and bodybuilders use creatine as a dietary supplement when they are trying to bulk up and gain body mass.
 It can be taken either in tablet form or as a powder.
 There are many different formulations such as creatine monohydrate, creatine citrate, creatine ester ethyl hydrochloride, and creatine ester ethyl, amongst others.

-Typically, users tend to choose powdered creatine such as creatine monohydrate, although recently creatine users are reporting excellent results from a product called Kre-Alkalyn.
+Typically, users tend to choose powdered creatine such as creatine monohydrate, although recently creatine users have reported excellent results from a product called Kre-Alkalyn.
 There are very few reports, if any, that promote the use of liquid creatine, effervescence, or any other form of creatine aside from monohydrate and Kre-Alkalyn.

 Creatine Monohydrate